Dry Kill Logic: Return to music and untitled fourth studio album (2018–present)

+The band performed live at Welcome to Rockville in 2025, 19 years after their last show.
+In an interview at the Aftershock festival, Rigano "committed to begin writing" a new album in 2026.

 Musical style and influences

 Dry Kill Logic's music has been categorized as nu metal, metalcore, and groove metal.
 Members of the band have cited artists such as Sepultura, Alice Cooper, Slipknot, Machine Head, and Stevie Ray Vaughan as their influences.
-Cliff Rigano has cited classical music as an influence.
 Phil Arcuri cited Vinnie Paul as an influence.
-Cliff Rigano cited musicians such as Phil Anselmo, Alice Cooper, James Hetfield, and Neil Fallon as influences.
+Cliff Rigano has cited classical music and musicians such as Phil Anselmo, Alice Cooper, James Hetfield, and Neil Fallon as influences.